bwynn/gallery/readme.md

 ### init(object, array, element)
 After you have added all of your desired slides, you are ready to initialize the gallery.
 The variables declared earlier will allow us to create the gallery.
 Using the variables declared above, an example instantiation looks like:
 ```
-gallry.init(gallry, slides, el);
+gallry.init(gallery, slides, el);
 ```

 ### Get the gallry.css file
 In your html document, reference the gallry.css file before your main css file.
-To see your images, you need to define the size and width of your containing element, and then you are set to go!
+To see your images, you need to define the height and width of your containing element, and then you are set to go!
 For proper implementation, the containing element to be targeted should be identified via it's ID attribute.

 ```
 <link rel="stylesheet" href="bower_components/gallry/css/gallry.css"/>